Homebrew/homebrew-bundle/Readme.md

 ### Cleanup

 You can also use `Brewfile` as a whitelist.
-It's useful for maintainers/testers who regularly install lots of formulae.
-To uninstall all Homebrew formulae not listed in `Brewfile`:
+It's useful for maintainers/testers who regularly install lots of formulas.
+To uninstall all Homebrew formulas not listed in `Brewfile`:

 ```
 $ brew bundle cleanup
 ```

-Unless the `--force` option is passed, formulae that would be uninstalled will be listed rather than actually be uninstalled.
+Unless the `--force` option is passed, formulas that would be uninstalled will be listed rather than actually be uninstalled.

 ### Check